Looking for an easy meal prep to make a healthy breakfast option? Overnight oats are a classic go-to for a ready-made meal on the run.

 When making a few portions of overnight oats at the same time, it is easy to lose track of.
 That is why it is a good idea to become familiar with the signs that overnight oats have gone bad.

-Even though overnight oats typically stay fresh in the fridge for up to 5 days, you should always check the quality and freshness to see if the oatmeal has gone bad before diving in for a spoonful.
+Even though overnight oats typically stay fresh in the fridge for up to 5 days, you should always check the quality and freshness.
+It is important to see if the oatmeal has gone bad before diving in for a spoonful.

 Things to look for that signal the oatmeal has gone bad:

-- Discoloration: Oatmeal is a pale or light cream color, so if unusual dark spots show up inside the mixture, then it’s not worth risking your health by eating the unknown.
+• Discoloration: Oatmeal is a pale or light cream color.
+If unusual dark spots show up inside the mixture, then it’s not worth risking your health by eating the unknown.

-- Mold: Mold growth would be one of the major culprits of overnight oats.
-White or green mold commonly grow on the surface, discard them immediately.
+• Mold: Mold growth would be one of the major culprits of overnight oats.
+White or green mold commonly grows on the surface, discard them immediately.

 How to Store Overnight Oats in the Fridge

-To store overnight oats in the fridge so that the oatmeal maintains its best qualities and doesn’t change its texture, you should follow a few simple rules.
+To store overnight oats in the fridge to maintain the best qualities and texture, follow a few simple rules.

 As a general rule, airtight containers tend to maintain freshness for longer periods of time.

 Glass is preferred over plastic.
-Glass does not retain bad odors or funky flavors inside the walls of the material, plastic absorbs the smells from past meals.
+Glass does not retain bad odors or funky flavors inside the walls of the material.
+However, plastic absorbs the smells from past meals.

-Glass jars with a tightly sealed lid work the best for storing overnight oats.
-For storing overnight oats, wide mouth, 16 ounce mason jars are our favorite containers.
+Jars with a tightly sealed lid work best for storing overnight oats.
+For storing overnight oats, wide-mouth, 16-ounce mason jars are our favorite containers.

-When served in a clear glass jar, the meal prep looks appealing, which is just another reason that you will be excited to eat the healthy and nutritious breakfast.
-Looks can be just as important to the smell and taste of the dish.
+When served in a clear glass jar, the meal prep looks appealing.
+This is just another reason that you will be excited to eat a healthy and nutritious breakfast.
+Looks can be just as important as the smell and taste of the dish.

-No matter how you put it, oatmeal has a somewhat mushy texture, after all it is a porridge.
-So, adding toppings to overnight oats will inherently add the the soft and sogginess of the meal prep.
+No matter how you put it, oatmeal has a somewhat mushy texture, after all, it is a porridge.
+So, adding toppings to overnight oats will inherently add the the softness and sogginess of the meal prep.

 When preparing overnight oats, you have two options: add the toppings before or after refrigeration.